'The History Tree'

 "The History Tree: Moments in the Lifetime of a Memorable Tree"

-In 2018, after a year's work, we are proud to publish 'The History Tree: Moments in the Lifetime of a Memorable Tree'.
-Over 30 people contributed 40 articles and photographs on topics from the Scugdale Giant (a local man who grew to 8' 6" tall and toured North America with Barnum's Circus), to the Whitby & Pickering Railway (with its legacy in the North York Moors Heritage Railway) and the story of how Bram Stoker was inspired to write 'Dracula' by a stay in Whitby.
-See the full list of contents here.
+We are very proud of our 2018 publication 'The History Tree: Moments in the Lifetime of a Memorable Tree', which commemorates a magnificent Copper Beech which stood at the Moors Centre, Danby, for 200 years.
+Almost 40 people contributed articles and photographs on topics from the Scugdale Giant (a local man who grew to 8' 6" tall and toured North America with Barnum's Circus), to the Whitby & Pickering Railway (with its legacy in the North York Moors Railway) and how Bram Stoker was inspired to write 'Dracula' by a stay in Whitby.
+The full list of contents is here.

-The book is beautifully designed and illustrated and professionally edited (144 pages, soft cover).
+The book is beautifully designed and illustrated and professionally edited (144 pages, soft cover), and costs just £7.50.

-Copies are available for just £7.50 in Castleton, Coxwold (Shandy Hall), Guisborough (The Guisborough Bookshop), Helmsley (Claridges of Helmsley; The Cutprice Bookstore), Hutton le Hole (Ryedale Folk Museum), Lastingham (Lastingham Grange), Raskelf (Rascills Restaurant), York, and Whitby (Captain Cook Memorial Museum, Grape Lane; Holman’s Bookshop, Skinner Street; St Mary’s Church, Abbey Plain; Whitby Museum, Pannett Park; The Whitby Bookshop, Church Street).
+Copies are available in Castleton (Old Chapel Tearoom), Coxwold (Shandy Hall), Danby (National Park Moors Centre), Guisborough (Guisborough Bookshop), Helmsley (Claridges of Helmsley; The Cutprice Bookstore), Hutton le Hole (Ryedale Folk Museum), Lastingham (Lastingham Grange), Northallerton (Public Records Office), Raskelf (Rascills Restaurant), Sutton Bank (National Park Centre); Thirsk (White Rose Books), Whitby (Captain Cook Museum; Holman’s Bookshop, Skinner Street; St Mary’s Church; Whitby Museum; The Whitby Bookshop, Church Street) and York.

-Email us HERE for other details of where to buy your copy or to order by post - payment by BACS transfer or cheque (add £2.50 P&P).
+Email us HERE for other details of where to buy your copy or to order by post - pay by BACS transfer or cheque (add £2.50 P&P).

 All sales support NYMA's campaigns and projects.